Bhat-Gurunandan/ajeeb-goa/markdown/chapter04.md

 > (Neura o Grande, Ganssim, Ella, Azossim, Calapur, Morombim o Grande,
 > Carambolim and Batim).
 The land in the defaulting villages could be
 > leased out by auction during which period the Gaonkars lost their
-> Gaunkaria rights.
+> *Gaunkaria* rights.
 The general meeting of the chiefs of the group of
 > villages was presided over by a ‘thanadar’ and a clerk who were
 > appointed by the Portuguese.
 They took the decisions and passed the
 > resolutions (‘nems’) aloud.
 The chief ‘thanadar’ could call a
 > meeting of all the representatives of the village to elect the
-> administrative body at the Gaunkaria.
+> administrative body at the *Gaunkaria*.
 When a member of the
-> Gaunkarias died without a male issue, got converted to Islam or
+> *Gaunkarias* died without a male issue, got converted to Islam or
 > Hinduism or continued to profess ‘his’ religion, his share lapsed to
 > the king.
 These properties were then auctioned or gifted by the
 > crown.*”